nabilhassein/bitcurry/README.md

 # TODOs
 See also the TODOs in the code.
 (Meta: do TODOs belong in code?)

+It would be a nice feature if bitcurry offered a way of creating torrents that is convenient to the end user, with a command-line interface.

 We need tests.
 Unfortunately, testing is not always straightforward.
 However, it is a top priority to write good tests for: